Etiology of Keratoconjunctivitis Sicca

 Symptoms lessen on cool, rainy, or foggy days or in other high-humidity environments, such as in the shower.
 Recurrent and prolonged blurring and frequent intense irritation can impair daily function.
 However, permanent impairment of vision is rare.

-With both forms, the conjunctiva is hyperemic, and there is often scattered, fine, punctate loss of corneal epithelium (superficial punctate keratitis Superficial Punctate Keratitis Superficial punctate keratitis is corneal inflammation of diverse causes characterized by scattered, fine, punctate corneal epithelial loss or damage.
+With both types, the conjunctiva is hyperemic, and there is often scattered, fine, punctate loss of corneal epithelium (superficial punctate keratitis Superficial Punctate Keratitis Superficial punctate keratitis is corneal inflammation of diverse causes characterized by scattered, fine, punctate corneal epithelial loss or damage.
 Symptoms are redness, lacrimation, photophobia... read more ), conjunctival epithelium, or both.
 When the condition is severe, the involved areas, mainly between the eyelids (the intrapalpebral or exposure zone), stain with fluorescein.
 Patients often blink at an accelerated rate because of irritation.
 With both types, blinking spreads more tears on the ocular surface, reducing or preventing dryness and symptoms.
 Frequent blinking is thus often a learned compensatory mechanism.

 The Schirmer test determines whether tear production is normal.
 After blotting the closed eye to remove excess tears, a strip of filter paper is placed, without topical anesthesia, at the junction of the middle and lateral third of the lower eyelid.
-If < 5.5 mm of wetting occurs after 5 min on 2 successive occasions, the patient has aqueous tear-deficient keratoconjunctivitis sicca.
+If < 5.5 mm of wetting occurs after 5 minutes on 2 successive occasions, the patient has aqueous tear-deficient keratoconjunctivitis sicca.
 With evaporative keratoconjunctivitis sicca, the Schirmer test is usually normal.

 To determine the tear breakup time, the tear film is first made visible under cobalt blue light at the slit lamp Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more by instillation of a small volume of highly concentrated fluorescein (made by wetting a fluorescein strip with saline and shaking the strip to remove any excess moisture).
 Blinking several times reapplies a complete tear film.
 The patient then stares, and the length of time until the first dry spot develops is determined (TBUT).
-An accelerated rate of intact tear film breakup (< 10 sec) is characteristic of evaporative keratoconjunctivitis sicca.
+An accelerated rate of intact tear film breakup (< 10 seconds) is characteristic of evaporative keratoconjunctivitis sicca.

 Frequent use of artificial tears can be effective for both types.
 Low-viscosity artificial tears are useful for replacing volume in aqueous tear-deficient keratoconjunctivitis sicca.
-More viscous artificial tears coat the ocular surface longer, and artificial tears that contain polar lipids such as glycerin or nonpolar lipids (eg, mineral oil), reduce evaporation; both types of artificial tears—viscous and lipid—are particularly useful in evaporative keratoconjunctivitis sicca.
+More viscous artificial tears coat the ocular surface longer, and artificial tears that contain polar lipids, such as glycerin or nonpolar lipids (eg, mineral oil), reduce evaporation; both types of artificial tears—viscous and lipid—are particularly useful in evaporative keratoconjunctivitis sicca.
 Artificial tear ointments applied before sleep are particularly useful when patients have nocturnal lagophthalmos or irritation on waking.
 Most cases are treated adequately throughout the patient’s life with such supplementation.

 Keratoconjunctivitis sicca is chronic, bilateral desiccation of the conjunctiva and cornea caused by too little tear production or accelerated tear evaporation.